-· AUSTA 215 - Statistical Methods for the Natural Sciences
+AUSTA 215 - Statistical Methods for the Natural Sciences

-- Because AUCSC 111 is a prerequisite for AUCSC 112, Mathematical Sciences majors should select AUCSC 111 to satisfy the general requirement in computing. - Students must take EDSE 337 during the IPT, which is normally offered in both the Fall and Winter Terms.
-Students must take EDSE 451 and EDSE 437 during the APT, which are normally offered in both the Fall and Winter - 3.
-EDSE 439 and EDSE 442 are recommended as Education options.
+- Because AUCSC 111 is a prerequisite for AUCSC 112, Mathematical Sciences majors should select AUCSC 111 to satisfy the general requirement in computing. - 2.
+Students must take EDSE 337 during the IPT, which is normally offered in both the Fall and Winter Terms.
+Students must take EDSE 451 and EDSE 437 during the APT, which are normally offered in Winter Term only. - 3.
+EDSE 439 and EDSE 442 are recommended as Education electives.